Astrocast Community Day 2021

 These new labs will give us the space necessary to test new systems in more detail without the need of relying on external labs, and increase the manufacturing capability of our satellites as we move toward delivering up to 30 satellites per year.

 Our goal is to master the entire system, which is extremely complex.
 Having all of the knowledge internally is key to offering and maintaining the best IoT telecommunication service possible.
+The Labs will allow us to bring constant improvements to our service and stay at the forefront of the technology.
+Short development cycles, agility, and creativity are key to achieving this.

-“At Astrocast, we always apply the most efficient solutions and want customers to understand that “Swiss-made” doesn’t mean expensive, it means reliable, leading-edge and innovative tech,” Fabien said.
+“At Astrocast, we always apply the most efficient solutions and want customers to understand that “Swiss-made” doesn’t mean expensive, it means reliable, leading-edge and innovative tech.”– Fabien said.